Ian CasselKeymasterOfflineTopics: 107Replies: 37

 You can read Dr. Devi Shetty’s story in our latest book, Intelligent Fanatics: Standing on the Shoulders of Giants.
 Become a Member and we’ll send you the eBook-Kindle version for Free.
 [Join Today]p13saravanpParticipantOfflineTopics: 0Replies: 4

 @p13saravanp, That is a really good question.
 Being a publicly traded company does make it harder to maintain a long-term view for the leader and the overall organization.
-That is why many quality private companies would never dare go private.
+That is why many quality private companies would never dare go public.

 However, some intelligent fanatic-led organizations do go public, and they have been successful.
 Take for instance two companies we highlighted in our first book: Nucor Corporation, led by Ken Iverson, or Southwest Airlines, led by Herb Keller.
 Both have been public for more than three decades.
 They continue to stick to their high-quality culture.